-Name Age Positions with the Company Paul W. Mobley 71 Chairman of the Board, Chief Executive Officer, Chief Financial Officer A. Scott Mobley 48 President, Secretary and Director James Basili 36 Director Douglas H. Coape-Arnold 66 Director Jeffrey Gaither 53 Director Troy Branson 48 Executive Vice President of Franchising Mitchell Grunat 59 Vice President of Franchise Services Juel Tillery 55 Vice President of National Franchise Sales James D. Bales 42 Vice President of Operations of the directors standing for election each year.
-At this years's meeting, only the Class II directors are standing for election.
+Paul W. Mobley 72 Chairman of the Board, Chief Executive Officer, Chief Financial Officer 3 A. Scott Mobley 49 President, Secretary and Director Douglas H. Coape-Arnold 67 Director Jeffrey Gaither 54 Director Troy Branson 49 Executive Vice President of Franchising Mitchell Grunat 60 Vice President of Franchise Services James D. Bales 43 Vice President of Operations of directors and are elected at the annual meeting of the board of directors.
+In 2009, the board of directors adopted a classified board structure in which the directors are divided into three classes with approximately one-third of the directors standing for election each year.
+At this year's meeting, only the Class III director is standing for election.
 Under this structure, directors serve staggered three-year terms or until their successors are duly elected and qualified.